ZoogVPN Review

 Kill Switch

-ZoogVPN also offers a functional kill switch, which is available on its Windows, macOS, Android and iOS apps.
+ZoogVPN also offers an automatic kill switch on its Windows, macOS, Android and iOS apps.
 This feature automatically cuts off your connection to the internet if your VPN connection drops suddenly, preventing the accidental exposure of your IP address and other sensitive information.

 Missing Features

 ZoogVPN is a bare-bones VPN.
 You won’t find advanced features like split tunneling or multi-hop servers.
-Top-ranking VPNs such as ExpressVPN, NordVPN or even the free Windscribe come with more advanced and proprietary features like split tunneling, ad and malware blockers and multi-hop servers (double VPN).
+Top-ranking VPNs such as NordVPN, Surfshark or even the free Windscribe come with more advanced and proprietary features like split tunneling, ad and malware blockers and multi-hop servers (double VPN).

 App Support